-We created a semi-structured interview guide for caregivers to help us gain a better understanding of how caregiving networks form and operate.
-To supplement our interviews, we designed a Cultural Probe comprised of four activities aiming to encourage reflection among caregivers.
-I led recruitment efforts and facilitated a majority of our research sessions.
+We created a semi-structured interview guide for caregivers to help us gain a better understanding of how caregiving networks operate.
+To supplement the interviews, we designed a Cultural Probe comprised of four activities aiming to encourage reflection on pharmaceutical caregiving tasks.

 First, our team set out to better understand the US pharmaceutical system as well as the caregiver experience.
 We discovered that caregiving responsibilities often cause a significant amount of mental, emotional, and relational strain, which can lead to caregiver burnout.

 After this initial literature review, we became fascinated with the phenomenon of shared care across networks of relatives, friends, and professional help.

 Next, we created a semi-structured interview guide for caregivers to help us gain a better understanding of how caregiving networks form and operate as well as what might help them become more unified.

 We supplemented the interviews with a Cultural Probe including four designed activities aiming to encourage reflection among caregivers.
 One asked participants to visually map out the networks of care surrounding their loved ones - this served as an excellent conversation starter.
 Another requested caregivers to detail instructions to an individual if they were going to take over caregiving responsibilities for a few days.
 After completing these activities with six Seattle caregivers, we analyzed the results and extracted several insights.

 Prescription information is poorly centralized, causing difficult recall and medication errors